-In the event that a named executive officer dies, his employment will automatically terminate.
+In the event that a Management Member dies, his employment will automatically terminate.
 If he becomes disabled, BankUnited or the LLC and BankUnited, Inc., as applicable, may terminate his employment.
-For purposes of the employment agreement, "disability" means the failure of a named executive officer to perform his duties for six consecutive months, or for an aggregate of nine months in any consecutive twelve-month period.
+For purposes of the employment agreement, "disability" means the failure of a Management Member to perform his duties for six consecutive months, or for an aggregate of nine months in any consecutive twelve-month period.

-In the event that a named executive officer's employment is terminated due to death or disability, his estate is entitled to receive the accrued rights.
-In addition, the named executive officer (to the extent applicable) and his dependents are generally entitled to receive continued coverage under the group health plans of BankUnited or the LLC and BankUnited, Inc., as applicable, at the sole expense of BankUnited or the LLC and BankUnited, Inc., as applicable, for twenty-four months following his disability or death.
-If the continued coverage cannot be provided for longer than eighteen months, BankUnited or the LLC and BankUnited, Inc., as applicable, shall pay the named executive officer or his estate, on the first business day of every month, an amount equal to the premium we would otherwise have paid.
+In the event that a Management Member's employment is terminated due to death or disability, his estate is entitled to receive the accrued rights.
+In addition, the Management Member (to the extent applicable) and his dependents are generally entitled to receive continued coverage under the group health plans of BankUnited or the LLC and BankUnited, Inc., as applicable, at the sole expense of

+BankUnited or the LLC and BankUnited, Inc., as applicable, for twenty-four months following his disability or death.
+If the continued coverage cannot be provided for longer than eighteen months, BankUnited or the LLC and BankUnited, Inc., as applicable, shall pay the Management Member or his estate, on the first business day of every month, an amount equal to the premium we would otherwise have paid.
 In the case of Mr. Pauls, he (to the extent applicable) and his dependents are entitled to receive continued coverage under the group health plans of BankUnited or the LLC and BankUnited, Inc., as applicable, at the sole expense of BankUnited or the LLC and BankUnited, Inc., as applicable, for six months following the disability or death.

-A named executive officer's employment may be terminated by BankUnited or the LLC and BankUnited, Inc., as applicable, without cause or voluntarily by him for good reason.
+A Management Member's employment may be terminated by BankUnited or the LLC and BankUnited, Inc., as applicable, without cause or voluntarily by him for good reason.